the-new-developers/jens-cool-guy-git-workshop/README.md

 ## Terms

 **branch** - A branch is a line of development.
-We create our own branches from certain points in the code's "history" to work off of, with the assumption that eventually they will be brought back into the `master` or`main` branch.
+We create our own branches from certain points in the code's "history" to work off of.
+In most cases they will be brought back into the `master` or`main` branch, but some groups use a `develop` branch to work off of and only merge into `main` when they do a release.

 **clone** - A duplicate copy of the current version of the code that you copy to your local computer to edit.
-Typically you make a branch after you clone.
+This comes with "copies" of all of the existing branches, too.

 **commit** - A single point in history.
 Can be looked at like a save point.
-Commits allow you to observe changes to the code over time, and have messages associated with them that list the changes that were made.
+Commits allow you to observe changes to the code over time, and have messages associated with them that list the changes that were made (called "commit messages").

 **git** - A source control system for groups of programmers to collaborate on code, and for individuals to create non-destructive, tracked changes to code over time.
+There are lots of source control systems, but Git is one of the most popular.

+**github** - Not to be confused with Git.
+While Git is a version control system, GitHub is one of many places where you can host repositories on the internet, and it is one of the most well-known.
+You do not have to use GitHub to use Git.
+Check out [these alternatives](https://opensource.com/article/18/8/github-alternatives).
+You can also store repositories just on your own computer or on your local network.

 **merge** - To combine code changes from one branch into another.
-Typically you merge a branch with new features or changes into the major branch that is the "source of truth."
+Typically you merge a branch with new features or changes back into the branch of origin.
+In our example, we merge branches created by our participants into the `main` branch of the workshop repository.

 **pull** - To bring "upstream" or "origin" changes down into your local branch.
+In this example, we pull from the GitHub workshop repository to our local machines.

 **push** - To send changes in your local branch "upstream" to the "origin."
+In this example, we push from our local machines to the GitHub workshop repository.

-**repository** - This is normally defined as "a collection of references," but you can think of this simplistically as a whole code project, or a collection of code.
+**repository** - You can think of this at a high-level as a whole coding project, or a collection of code.
+Often called a "repo."
+Each school assignment could be a repository.
+A huge web application could be a repository.
+A bunch of small applications that work together in one big system might each be their own repository.

-**source control** - Systems that allow for changes in code to be tracked, authored, saved, restored, and combined.
+**source control/version control** - Systems that allow for changes in code to be tracked, authored, saved, restored, and combined.

 ## Tutorial